adamisom/pharmacy-calculator/docs/misc/USER_GUIDE.md

 A: The system will flag this as a warning.
 You may need to contact the manufacturer or use an alternative drug.

 **Q: How accurate is the SIG parsing?**
-A: The system handles common patterns well.
+A: The system handles common patterns well, including tablets, capsules, liquids (ml, teaspoons, tablespoons), insulin (units), and inhalers (puffs, actuations).
 For complex instructions, use the manual override.

+**Q: Does the system convert between units?**
+A: Yes.
+The system automatically converts teaspoons to ml (1 tsp = 5 ml) and tablespoons to ml (1 tbsp = 15 ml) when parsing SIG instructions.
+Insulin units and inhaler puffs/actuations are handled directly.

 ## Troubleshooting